vcflib/bio-vcf/README.md

 ## Templates

-To have more output options blastxmlparser can use an [ERB template](http://www.stuartellis.eu/articles/erb/) for every match.
+To have more output options bio-vcf can use an [ERB template](http://www.stuartellis.eu/articles/erb/) for every match.
 This is a very flexible option that can output textual formats such as JSON, YAML, HTML and RDF.
 Examples are provided in